paulscherrerinstitute/mrfioc2/documentation/readme.md

 # Documentation
 The following files are available in this folder:

-* `tutorial.pdf` contains the Tutorials for the event receiver.
+* `tutorial.pdf` contains the Tutorials for the event receiver, tailored for PSI users.
 * `tutorial.tex` contains the LaTeX source for the tutorials.
 * `evr_manual.pdf` contains the EVR Manual.
 * `evr_manual.tex` contains the LaTeX source for the EVR Manual.
 * `references.bib` contains the bibliography for the Tutorials and the EVR Manual in BibTeX format.

 Folder `img` contains images used in the Tutorial and the EVR Manual in _svg_ format.
+Folder `doxy` contains generated doxygen documentation.

 ## Building the documentation from source
 __Prerequisites:__